Mousmi-Dave/WebScrapping/README.md

 ## Features

--For Single Page Webscrapping, I have used data which was in Table format on website.
+-In the case of single-page web scraping, I utilized data presented in tabular format on the website.

--For Multiple Pages, I have used Non- Structed data from website.
+-Conversely, for multiple pages, I worked with unstructured data obtained from the website.

 ## Getting Started